 However, Cervical ribs and the First Rib syndrome (part of the so-called Thoracic Outlet Syndrome) will often cause tingling in the ring finger and pinkie, which is NOT from the spine per se.
 Adson's test makes the diagnosis.

 Tingling in arms and hands is not the only sensation that may be caused.
-You may also have numbness, weakness and arm pain...
-The pain is of a deep aching nature, and can be very severe, and is often worst at night.
+You may also have numbness, weakness and arm pain.
+It is of a deep aching nature, and can be very severe, and is often worst at night.

-Placing your arm on your head, the so-called Shoulder Abduction Relief sign, or making a windmill motion with your arm may relieve the tingling in arms and hands.
+Placing your hand on your head, the so called Shoulder Abduction Relief sign, or making a windmill motion with your arm may relieve the tingling and numbness.

 The definitive test for a pinched nerve in the neck is the upper limb tension test which places increasing stretch on the nerve roots.
 You can do this test at home to see if think you may have a pinched nerve, follow the link to YouTube.

-After a test called Spurlings (which I don't recommend you do at home as it can increase the pain and tingling in arms and hands) the ULTT is probably the most commonly used test in my clinic, and you can test yourself.
+After a test called Spurlings, which I do not recommend you do at home as it can increase the pain and tingling in arms and hands, the ULTT is probably the most commonly used exam done in my clinic; that you can do yourself.

 Tingling and pain in the arms and hands raises a great deal of anxiety and concern.
 You can submit questions via Chiropractic Help Questions forum lower down.

 Tingling in the finger tips and toes, and around the lips, coupled with anxiety and fatigue, and muscle cramps are signs of a fairly rare condition called Hypoparathryoidism.
-It's also a serious cause of osteoporosis.
+It is also a serious cause of osteoporosis.